B.L. Freeborn © January 2023, Updated January 2025 (PDF version.)

 Since reversals have been noted, MHDOK sums to 82 or 28 in reverse.
 (28 x 2 = 56)✓

-Mongé obtained the date 24 November 1024 from the inscription.
+Mongé obtained the date 1024 from the inscription.
+The more likely date is 1124 based on the Long Inscription Stone from Spirit Pond, the Newport Tower and Vinland Map.
 His date of 1024 is easily explained.
-He also used Day Letter (DL) 6 and Rati (Line #) 15.
-He saw the O (24) as the year and not as separate runes since in his image it appears joined.
+He used Day Letter (DL) 6 and Rati (Line #) 15.
+He saw the O (24) as the year.
+He did not see it as separate runes since in his image it looks joined.

 And yet there appears to be more… Notice that the MEH hides another rune.
 There is a U !!
 Now the Baalist riddle is complete with a hem, hidden cup, two daggers, X marks the spot and an ark all on a round stone.
 Surely this cannot have been created by any ‘modern’ person!